epistoteles/Modergator/.github/README.md

 ```
 source install.sh
 ```
-This does the following:
+This might take a few minutes.
+It does the following:
 - create several virtual environments
 - create user-specific configs
 - install all Python dependencies

 To run the bot you need to download the models and place them in the right folders as described below:
-* to use the target API, add the model "hate_target.pth" from here https://www.kaggle.com/katinka21/modergator-target-detection-model into the folder:  target-api/model/hate_target.pth.
+* to use the target API, add the model `hate_target.pth` from here https://www.kaggle.com/katinka21/modergator-target-detection-model to this location: `target-api/model/hate_target.pth`.
-* to use the meme API, add the model "LASTtrain.pth" from here https://www.kaggle.com/muennighoff/viliou36?select=LASTtrain.pth into the folder:  meme-model-api/vilio/input/viliou36/LASTtrain.pth"
+* to use the meme API, add the model `LASTtrain.pth` from here https://www.kaggle.com/muennighoff/viliou36?select=LASTtrain.pth to this location: `meme-model-api/vilio/input/viliou36/LASTtrain.pth`.
-* to use the meme-detection-api you have to download the file "variables.data-00000-of-00001" from https://www.kaggle.com/katinka21/modergator-meme-detection-model-variable and place it into /meme-detection-api/meme_classification_EfficientNetB7/variables/variables.data-00000-of-00001
+* to use the meme-detection-api you have to download the file `variables.data-00000-of-00001` from https://www.kaggle.com/katinka21/modergator-meme-detection-model-variable and place it into `/meme-detection-api/meme_classification_EfficientNetB7/variables/variables.data-00000-of-00001`.

 Finally, you have to generate Telegram bot credentials using the BotFather bot.
 Please paste your access token into a file named `telegram_bot_token.txt` inside the `telegram-bot` directory.
-Make sure that you disable the [privacy mode](https://core.telegram.org/bots#privacy-mode) when creating the bot, otherwise your bot won't be able to read messages.
+Make sure that you disable the [privacy mode](https://core.telegram.org/bots#privacy-mode) when creating the bot, otherwise your bot won't be able to read other people's messages.

 You are ready to run the bot!